Skip to main content

 Other animal studies and reviews mention that BPC-157 “has no reported toxicity” or that it was “without a lethal dose” in toxicology studies.
 Even the authors of a small human study on BPC-157 for interstitial cystitis note that “no one dropped out of the study, and no adverse events were reported.”

-But, again, the overwhelming majority of the safety data for BPC-157 comes from animal studies.
-And, though there are some similarities that make animal research useful, human physiology is not the same as animal physiology.
-As stated by the authors of a 2019 review on BPC-157 and soft tissue healing, “...future studies should focus on elucidating as to whether the reported benefits of BPC-157 extend beyond research animals.”
+We want to highlight that most of the relevant studies have been conducted on animals, and more human research is needed.
+As stated by the authors of a 2019 review on BPC-157 and soft-tissue healing, “Future studies should focus on elucidating as to whether the reported benefits of BPC-157 extend beyond research animals.”

-Insider Tip: BPC-157 should not be used by those with diagnosed or suspected cancer, as its potential to promote new blood vessel formation could cause cancer to grow or spread.
+Insider Tip: BPC-157 should not be used by people with diagnosed or suspected cancer, as its potential to promote new blood vessel formation could cause cancer to grow or spread.

 One of the few small human studies is a 2024 investigation into the effect of BPC-157 on women with interstitial cystitis.
-There were only 12 subjects, but 83% of them reported a “complete resolution of symptoms” after a single round of treatment (injections of compounded BPC-157 totaling 10mg around the areas of bladder inflammation).
+Of its 12 subjects, 83% reported a “complete resolution of symptoms” after a single round of treatment (injections of compounded BPC-157 totaling 10mg around the areas of bladder inflammation).

 Who should avoid BPC-157?

-Since the science on BPC-157 is still fairly young, we don’t yet know all of the populations that should avoid using the peptide.
-But, based on what we do know so far, people who it may not be suitable for include:
+Since the science on BPC-157 is still fairly young, researchers have yet to determine all of the populations that should avoid using it.
+But the contraindicated populations we do know include:

-• Pregnant or nursing individuals: The safety of BPC-157 in pregnant or nursing people hasn’t been established or investigated in research.
+• Pregnant or nursing individuals: The safety of BPC-157 in pregnant or nursing individuals hasn’t been established or investigated in research.

-• People with cancer: BPC-157 should be avoided by those with active or suspected cancer due to its potential to promote angiogenesis (the formation of new blood vessels).
-The formation of new blood vessels can support the growth or spread of cancer.
+• People with cancer: BPC-157 should be avoided by people with active or suspected cancer due to its potential to promote angiogenesis (the formation of new blood vessels), which can support the growth or spread of cancer.
 Regular testing and/or scans (even if you aren’t at risk of cancer) may be beneficial to your long-term health and safety when using BPC-157.

 The BPC-157 patient experience

-Though a member of our team was prescribed BPC-157 peptide therapy and has first-hand experience, we also gathered valuable information about the process from knowledgeable medical professionals whose practice includes peptide therapies.
+A member of our team who was prescribed BPC-157 peptide therapy furnished us with firsthand accounts of their experience, and we also gathered valuable information about the process from knowledgeable medical professionals whose practice includes peptide therapies.

-Typically, patients will take five BPC-157 injections per week, administered into subcutaneous fat (e.g., upper arms, thighs, stomach) or near an injury.
-This can be done at any time of day, depending on what works best for the patient.
+Typically, patients will take five BPC-157 injections per week.
+The injections are administered via thin needles into subcutaneous fat (e.g., upper arms, thighs, stomach) or near an injury, not into a vein.
+An injection can be done at any time of day, depending on what works best for the patient.
 It’s also normal to cycle BPC-157 peptide therapy by taking one month off for every three months of use.

 Insider Tip: Like other supplemental or medical products, it’s recommended to keep BPC-157 peptides stored in a cool, dry, dark place.
 The refrigerator may be an ideal storage location, but ask your prescribing physician if they have any recommendations.